Autobiographical sketch (Haydn): Content

 Haydn held to his word: despite considerable tedium and loneliness when his employer required him to live in isolated Esterháza, he remained in official service to Prince Esterházy and his heirs until his death, in 1809.

 The sketch goes on to list what Haydn regarded as his most important works up to that time: the operas Le pescatrici, L'incontro improvviso, and L'infedelta delusa; his oratorio Il Ritorno di Tobia (1775) and his Stabat Mater (1767).
 All of them are vocal music; Haydn omits the pre-1776 instrumental works that arguably have received greater critical acclaim in modern times, such as the "Farewell" Symphony or the string quartets, Opus 20.
 Musicologist David Schroeder notes that "in the eighteenth century vocal music was considered pre-eminent.
 With opinion such as this as the common currency, it should not surprise us that Haydn... listed only vocal works among those he considered his finest."
+Jones (2009:80) makes the same point and goes on to say, "It was to take a further ten years or so for Haydn even to begin to realize that he had set a historical process in motion as a pre-eminent composer of instrumental music."

 Haydn also offers an assessment of his then-current reputation as a composer, expressing appreciation for the praise and support of Johann Adolph Hasse, Carl Ditters von Dittersdorf and Gottfried van Swieten as well as considerable resentment directed at various (unnamed) critics in Berlin: